 For the linear problem~\eqref{eq:linear_ivp} and one-step methods as propagators we can write

 and

-where $R_f(z)$ and $R_g(z)$ are the stability functions, and $N_f, N_g$ are the number of time steps per time slice for fine and coarse propagator, respectively.
-That is, the action of both propagators can be expressed as multiplication with matrices $F \in \mathbb{C}^{n \times n}$ and $G \in \mathbb{C}^{n \times n}$.
+where $R_f(z)$ and $R_g(z)$ are the stability functions, and $N_f, N_c$ are the number of time steps per time-slice for the fine and coarse propagator.
+This means that the action of both propagators on some vector can be expressed as multiplication with matrices $F \in \mathbb{C}^{n \times n}$ and $G \in \mathbb{C}^{n \times n}$.
 In this case, it is straightforward to interpret Parareal as a stationary fixed point iteration~\cite{AmodioBrugnano2009}.
-Application of the fine propagator directly via~\eqref{eq:fine_prop_serial} can be written as\footnote{We use bold face to indicate quantities that have been aggregated over all time slices.
-For example, $y_j^k$ denotes the approximation at the beginning of time slice $j$ in iteration $k$ whereas $\Tt{y}^k = \left( y^k_0, \ldots, y^k_P \right)$ is a vector containing the approximations from \emph{all} time slices in iteration $k$.}
+Application of the fine propagator directly via~\eqref{eq:fine_prop_serial} can be written as\footnote{We use bold face to indicate quantities that have been aggregated over all time-slices.
+For example, $y_j^k$ denotes the approximation at the beginning of time-slice $j$ in iteration $k$ whereas $\Tt{y}^k = \left( y^k_0, \ldots, y^k_P \right)$ is a vector containing the approximations from \emph{all} time-slices in iteration $k$.}

 where $1$, in a slight abuse of notation, denotes the $n \times n$ identity matrix.
-The Parareal iteration~\eqref{eq:parareal_iteration} reads
+The Parareal iteration~\eqref{eq:parareal_iteration} becomes